CMS (Formerly Content Manager): Displaying Collection Content in a Table

 - Click the Design icon to select a preset design, then click Customize Design to fine-tune the look of your table.

-- Click the Stretch icon to make the table fit the width of your site.
+- Click the Stretch icon if you want to make the table fit the width of your site.

 - Click and drag the edges of the table to resize it.